nvohra0016/nvohra0016.github.io/_portfolio/portfolio-2.md

 Simulation created by the author of this article using MATLAB and Blender
 </div>

+For a complete treatment of the equations and the numerical algorithm developed to solve the fully coupled [TpHM] system, the reader is refer to our work [6, 7].

 ## References
 <a id="1">[1]</a>
 Biot, M. A. (1941),